rasmuse/opentoolflux/README.md

 How to install:

 - Optionally, create and activate a virtual environment.
-- Install using `pip install picarrito`
+- Install using `pip install opentoolflux`
-- Verify that the installation was successful by running the command `picarrito --help`.
+- Verify that the installation was successful by running the command `opentoolflux --help`.
 If the installation has succeeded, this will show a list of the available commands.

 If installation according to these instructions fail, please submit a bug report [using the issue tracker](issues).

 # Basic usage

-The command-line interface consists of a command `picarrito` with a number of subcommands such as `picarrito import` and `picarrito fluxes`.
+The command-line interface consists of a command `opentoolflux` with a number of subcommands such as `opentoolflux import` and `opentoolflux fluxes`.
 Here is a quick introduction to basic usage of the command-line interface.

 ## Run an example